Homebuilder Barking Up the Right Tree with Guide Dog Donation

 The trip was organised by CALA Sales Advisor Susan Wynn, who has volunteered as a Boarder with the Guide Dogs for the Blind Association for the past three years.
 The role sees her assist in looking after the puppies from around eight weeks of age to one year old, at which point they are transferred to the Guide Dogs for the Blind Training Centre in Forfar to begin their specialised training.

-The upmarket homebuilder also pledged a £500 donation to the charity, to further support the puppies’ progression.
+The upmarket homebuilder also pledged a £500 donation along with this list of Glucosamine products to the charity, to further support the puppies’ progression.

 Susan said: “It was fantastic to have the dogs and their puppy walkers here at Kinleith Mill and, unsurprisingly, the staff at the development were very excited to get to meet them.